Updated: Jan 21

 Thrift stores, flea markets, and garage sales are good options to find home decor items at a low price.
 Plus, you are recycling items, which is the ultimate way to be more sustainable.
 I love thrift shopping because I can find one-of-a-kind classic items that can't be replicated!

 Try making some of your own home decor or furniture items.
 You can pick up low-cost or free pieces and make them into original pieces that speak to your style in your home.
 It may be a bit challenging, but I guarantee you will love the item that much more knowing you made it, or refurbished it, with your own hands.

 If you want to paint some rooms, make sure you buy paint that is non-toxic or at least low volatile organic compounds.
 In general, these toxins are inhaled and can have poor effects on your health.
 You want your home to a safe space, free of toxins.
 For this one, its worth the extra dollar or two.

 7. Try Soy Candles

 Candles are a great way to add ambiance, but try to keep things non-toxic and green with soy candles.
 These are high-quality candles that do not emit dangerous toxins.
 Plus they last longer than regular candles, so you will save in the long run.
 I made my own using a quick recipe, but you can buy them too!

 8. Get Some Plants

 Real plants are a good way to keep your rooms green and your air clean.
 You can ask friends and families for cuttings of their plants to grow yours affordably - propagating some specific is quite easily!
-Try some bowls, pans or old coffee pots for your planters.
+Here are the top 35 easiest indoor plants to keep alive.
+Try some bowls, pans or old coffee pots for your planters and make the space your own!
 Make sure to drill a hole in the bottom for drainage.